sadeembader/Mining_project/README.md

 ## Project Motivation

 We chose this topic because traffic accidents are a major safety issue that affects individuals and transportation systems.
 Analyzing traffic accident data can help identify important factors related to accidents and improve the understanding of accident patterns.
-By applying classification and clustering techniques, this project provides a practical application of data mining to extract valuable information and support data-driven decisions for improving traffic safety
+By applying classification and clustering techniques, this project provides a practical application of data mining to extract valuable information and support data-driven decisions for improving traffic safety.

 > Sadeem Albadrani <br>